-It's that time of year when some students are preparing for the supplemental exams.
-So your Students’ Union has some handy tips to help you get organized for revision, a guide to Open book examinations (OBE), lists of useful contacts as well as answers to your FAQs to help you to Get Sorted for Supplementals.
+It's that time of year when some students are preparing for the Supplemental Exams.
+We have compiled some handy tips to help you get organized for your revision and other resources such as a Guide to Open book examinations (OBE), lists of useful contacts as well as some FAQs to help you to Get Sorted for Supplementals

 Frequently Asked Questions

-The Repeats start on August 17th and run for 2 weeks.
+The Repeat exams start on August 16th and run for 2 weeks.
 For City Campus programmes some exams are also scheduled for the first week in September.

 What’s the deadline for submitting a repeat or deferred assignment/thesis/essay/project?

 You need to check what is outlined in the brief or the email you should have received from the lecturer.
 If it's unclear, get in touch with your School Admin or the Head of School.

 Please contact us at firstname.lastname@example.org if you are having any difficulty contacting your School and we will assist.

 Some of my repeat exam times are clashing, what can I do?